 The same review mentioned that combining finasteride and dutasteride in their topical forms does not cause any side effects and leads to superior results.

 Before taking DHT blockers orally or applying them to your skin, make sure to consult with your doctor first.

 DHT blockers are effective medications that treat androgenic alopecia or male pattern hair loss.
 The topical DHT blocker form of these drugs seems to be more effective and causes fewer side effects compared to oral pills in hair loss treatment.

 We hope that this article answered the question of do DHT blockers work and gave you a more comprehensive understanding of their pharmacology.

-In case you are still on the fence, why not consider our naturally-derived hair loss solution such as hair growth routine for men?
+In case you are still on the fence, why not consider our naturally derived hair loss solution such as hair growth routine for men?

 We know you're skeptical, that's why we have Trustpilot reviews AND a money-back guarantee to make sure you see hair growth or new hair.

 Learn more if our product is right for you with our quiz!

 - Hey Doctor, What Happens When You Stop Using Rogaine?

 - Does Collagen Help Hair Loss?
 What You Need to Know (2022)